 Surfshark | Best Value Alternative to Google VPN

-Another great Google VPN alternative is Surfshark.
-The VPN uses AES 256-bit encryption combined with IKEv2/IPSec connection protocol to provide a healthy balance between security and speed.
+Another great Google One’s VPN alternative is Surfshark.
+The VPN uses AES 256-bit encryption combined with IKEv2/IPSec VPN protocol to provide a healthy balance between security and speed.

 If you want to make the security even tighter you can switch to the newer Wireguard connection protocol.